francisjervis/venture-capital-research/vc-firms.md

 ---

 ## Does Venture Capital Reputation Matter?
-Evidence from Successful IPOs.⋅
+Evidence from Successful IPOs

 ### Summary